ozieblo-michal/finding-donors-supervised-learning/README.md

 ### Problem to solve

 Construct a model that accurately predicts whether an individual makes more than $50,000.
-Employ several supervised algorithms of subiective choice to accurately model individuals' income using data collected from the 1994 U.S. Census.
+Employ several supervised algorithms of subjective choice to accurately model individuals' income using data collected from the 1994 U.S. Census.
 Choose the best candidate algorithm from preliminary results and further optimize this algorithm to best model the data.